 The pin itself is very lightweight, making it awesome for baking with the kiddos in your life.
 It’s about 15 inches long in total, with an 8 inch engraved patterned area.

 Using a metal rolling pin has a number of perks.
 Unlike wood, metal will not crack or warp over time.
 It isn’t porous, so a metal rolling pin is generally more sanitary than wood.
 And, as many models are dishwasher-safe, cleaning a metal rolling pin is super convenient.
 Metal can also be chilled in the refrigerator, making it the perfect tool for working with sticky dough.

 RollerMaster Rolling Pin

 Looking for an awesome choice in metal rolling pins?
 Try out the RollerMaster.
-It’s nonstick properties make rolling super easy, and the weight of it ensures an even cookie surface every time.
+Its nonstick properties make rolling super easy, and the weight of it ensures an even cookie surface every time.
 It’s made out of non-porous stainless steel, which is extremely sanitary and prevents and harboring of bacteria or other contaminants.
+It is 17.5 in total length or just 9.8 inches for the rolling portion.
 The stainless steel is also crack and split resistant, unlike other materials, so it will likely last longer than other picks.